 And to Him who is powerful to do all things much more abundantly than we ask or understand, according to the power that acts in us.
 Ephesians 3:20

 HE WHO CAN DO ALL - Ephesians 3:20 - Meaning

 Ephesians 3:20 says, to the one who can do far more than anything we can imagine or ask for, because of the power that works in us.

 God can do everything we ask of Him.
 No man or woman can do that, no matter how rich, how powerful, or how willing.

-What do we ask for?
-Peace in the middle of the storm?
-Salvation for a loved one?
-Help in an emergency?
-Direction to make a decision?
-Victory over sin?
-Blessings for a ministry?
+What do we ask for peace in the middle of the storm?
+Or Salvation for a loved one?
+Or Help in an emergency?
+Or Direction and clarity of mind to make a decision?
+Victory over defeat?
+Blessings over sins?

 No matter what we ask, GOD CAN DO IT!
 God can do so much more than anything we can imagine or ask for.

 We all have thoughts that we never express.
 EVERYONE HAVE SECRET DESIRES, hopes, ambitions, and dreams.
 We all have desires that are so intangible THAT WITH THE JUST WE CAN PUT THEM INTO WORDS through silent prayers about holiness, happiness, virtue, love, and satisfaction.

 GOD READS ALL THOSE THOUGHTS!

 No matter what we long for, GOD CAN DO IT!
 He can do so much more than anything we can imagine or ask for.
 He does not restrict us to a single request.
 He is pleased when our thoughts and our prayers… ARE IN PROPORTION WITH HIS OMNIPOTENCE.